 It is suggested that they stay around 95˚F. No matter what is the weather outside, the temperature around the chicks should be maintained around a specific given temperature.

-Keeping chicks during the summer months can be easier than winter because your house may be too hot.
+Keeping chicks during the summer months can be easier than in winter because your house may be too hot.
 If the home temperature is around 75 degrees, you will not need a heat lamp for the last four weeks.

 If the temperature in barns or garages is up to 60 degrees, the chicks need extra heat until they are fully feathered when they are six weeks old.
 Touch the chicken temperature table when you decide if your chicks still need a heat lamp.